uBlockOrigin/uBlock-issues/README.md

 - Chromium-based browsers: <https://chrome.google.com/webstore/detail/ublock-origin-development/cgbcahbpdhpcegmbfconppldiemgcoii>
 - Firefox: click the most recent `uBlock0.firefox.signed.xpi` file from <https://github.com/gorhill/uBlock/releases>

-If you install one a development build, it will be automatically updated with a more recent development build version when a new one is published.
+If you install a development build once, it will be automatically updated with a more recent development build version when a new one is published.